Photo by Christina Urbina

 What are the best things to see and do around my hotel near Queen's University of Belfast?

-• After exploring the campus at Queen’s University of Belfast, you can see more of the area and nearby sights like Titanic Belfast, SSE Arena, and Belfast Castle.
+• After exploring the campus at Queen's University of Belfast, you can see more of the area and nearby sights like Titanic Belfast, SSE Arena, and Boucher Road Playing Fields.

 Find out more about Queen's University of Belfast